olebole/irafdoc/doc/imcoords.wcsreset.rst

   All coordinate information has been destroyed.
   </p>
   <p>
-  4. Initialize the world coordinate system <tt>"spec1"</tt>.
-If the default world coordinate system <tt>"spec1"</tt> cannot be found in the image header a warning message will be issued and nothing will be changed.
+  4. Initialize the world coordinate system <span style="font-family: monospace;">"spec1"</span>.
+If the default world coordinate system <span style="font-family: monospace;">"spec1"</span> cannot be found in the image header a warning message will be issued and nothing will be changed.
   </p>
   <pre>